OBiLab/NGSEvolBio/Projects/00-beforewestart.md

 ### $WORK

 This is a space assigned to a project.
-While every user has its own $HOME, many users can share the same $WORK.
+While every user has its own $HOME, many users can share the area of the $WORK related to the same assigned project.
 Work is permanent, backed-up and project specific.

 ● 1 TB quota by default

-● For temporary files
+● Permanent, backed-up

 To access this space:
 ```